INTRODUCTION AND EPIDEMIOLOGY

 Additional injuries or disorders that either precipitate or are associated with drowning events are shown in Table 215-1.

 Table 215-1Disorders and Injuries Associated with Drowning ||Download (.pdf) Table 215-1 Disorders and Injuries Associated with Drowning

 Syncope (e.g., due to hyperventilation prior to underwater diving)

 Cardiac conditions (e.g., dysrhythmias including prolonged QT syndromes, Brugada's syndrome, ischemic heart disease)

 Intentional (suicide, homicide, child abuse or neglect in young children)

 Spinal cord injuries due to diving into shallow water, significant falls from heights, or boating/personal watercraft mishaps

 Respiratory failure, insufficiency, or distress

 After submersion, the degree of hypoxic insult to the central nervous system determines the ultimate outcome.
 It was previously thought that parasympathetic activation of the diving reflex (i.e., bradycardia, apnea, peripheral vasoconstriction, and central shunting of blood flow) provided transient protection during submersion.
-The diving reflex is strongest in infants <6 months of age, but the effects decrease with age.5 In adults, vertical immersion (head out) and vertical submersion (head ...
+The diving reflex is strongest in infants <6 months of age, but the effects decrease with age.5 In adults, vertical immersion (head out) and vertical submersion (head under) activate ...